Photosynq/PhotosynQ-Documentation/docs/instruments/multispeq-v2.0.md

 ### Light Guide

 The light guides are made from acrylic.
-Make sure, it is clean and prevent clamping hard, rough materials which can cause scratches.
+Make sure it is clean and prevent it clamping hard rough materials which can cause scratches.

 ::: tip
 You may need to clean the light guides occasionally.
 Gently clean the light guides with a damp, soft cloth.